learn-anything/learn-anything/readme.md

 ## Join core team

 We are a small team of core developers right now but are always looking to expand.
-We will reach out with offer to join us if you contribute to repo in form of PRs.
+We will reach out with offer to join us if you contribute to repo in form of PRs or fruitful issues/discussions.
 Can also contact us via [email](mailto:join@learn-anything.xyz).

 [![Discord](https://img.shields.io/badge/Discord-100000?style=flat&logo=discord&logoColor=white&labelColor=black&color=black)](https://discord.com/invite/bxtD8x6aNF) [![X](https://img.shields.io/badge/learnanything-100000?logo=X&color=black)](https://x.com/learnanything_)